-Current income tax expense decreased for the year ended December 31, 2020, compared to 2019, primarily as a result of lower taxable income in Colombia.

-The deferred income tax recovery for the year ended December 31, 2020, of \$76.1 million was mainly a result of an impairment write-down in Colombia, which was partially offset by Colombian tax losses that are now fully offset by a valuation allowance.
-The deferred income tax expense for the year ended December 31, 2019, of \$40.2 million was primarily a result of excess tax depreciation compared to accounting depreciation in Colombia.
+The deferred income tax recovery of \$23.8 million for the year ended December 31, 2021, was mainly a result of the release of the valuation allowance in Colombia, which was partially offset by excess tax depreciation compared with accounting depreciation and the use of tax losses to offset taxable income in Colombia.
+The deferred income tax recovery of \$76.1 million for the year ended December 31, 2020, was primarily a result of an impairment write-down in Colombia, which was partially offset by Colombian tax losses that were fully offset by a valuation allowance.
+The deferred income tax expense of \$40.2 million for the year ended December 31, 2019, was primarily a result of excess tax depreciation compared to accounting depreciation in Colombia.